wnchan/tp/docs/UserGuide.md

   ![result for 'filter 04'](images/filter.png)

 #### Expected Output (Failure):
+If an invalid command format is provided,
 * Message: “Invalid command format!

   filter: Filters all students whose tutorials match any of the specified slots (2-digit numbers between 01 and 22) and displays them as a list with index numbers.
   Parameters: SLOT [MORE_SLOTS]...
   Example: filter 08 15"

+If an invalid slot(s) is provided,
+* Message: "Tutorials should be 2-digit numbers between 01 and 22."

 ### Deleting a person : `delete`